mearns/token-stream-analysis/README.md

 *   At time N, channels AxB and AxC are charged, putting actions A and C into an inhibited state.
 Action B is not _free_ (because BC is charging), so it cannot _fire_.
 Action C is not yet _activated_ because BC is not yet charged.
-*   K time later, channel BC is charged, which _activates_ action C, although it is still _inhibited_ by AxC.
+*   At time N+K, channel BC is charged, which _activates_ action C, although it is still _inhibited_ by AxC.
 Action C is also _free_, so it _consumes_ tokens off of AxC and BC.
 Consuming _BC_ frees up action B, which makes action B _consuming_, so it consumes the token from AxB.
-Since action C also consumed a token from AxC, this leaves action A _free_, and since it's always _activated_ and is not currently inhibited, action A _fires_ in the same instance, chargin up AxB and AxC.
+Since action C also consumed a token from AxC, this leaves action A _free_, and since it's always _activated_ and is not currently inhibited, action A _fires_ in the same instance, charging up AxB and AxC.
+Charging of both channels will complete at time 2N+K.
-*   In the next instance?
-Same instance?
-TK <-- Action B is now _free_ and uninhibited, so it fires, charging channel BC.
+*   In the same instance, Action B fires because it is now _free_ and _uninhibited_;
+    this leads to channel BC being charged.
+Charge will complete at time 2N+2K).
+*   At time 2N+K, channels AxB and AxC are charged, inhibiting actions B and C.
+    Action B is still charging (channel BC), and action C is unactivated (input BC is charging).
+*   At time 2N+2K, channel BC is charged, which makes action C _activated_, but it is still _inhibited_ by AxC, so it cannot fire.
+This brings us back to the exact same state that we were in at time N+K: channels AxB, AxC, and BC are all charged.
+    So if no additional tokens come into the system through I, we will continue through this loop, and the queue will not output any tokens.
+*   At some point, one of the input channels to the queue becomes charged.
+This causes Action A to become inhibited.
+The next time that channel BC becomes charged, leading Action C to consume a token off of AxC and causing B to consume a token off of AxB and immediately fire a token onto BC to start charging it, Action A becomes _free_ but _inhibited_.
+With no non-inhibiting inputs, Action A is always _activated_, so this causes Action A to be _consuming_, and it consumes the token off of the input.
+    TK: ???
+How does it cause action C to fire?